OctopusDeploy/blog/blog/2022-02/multi-environment-jenkins/index.md

  - CI Series
  - Continuous Integration
  - Jenkins
+ - Kubernetes
 ---

-During a deployment process, an artifact must be built by a build server before being deployed.
-Jenkins is a build server designed to be used in a multi-environment setting.
-Jenkins can package and push the artifact to a central repository.
-From here, a continuous delivery tool can take the artifact and deploy it.
-Octopus Deploy is a best in class continuous deployment tool that helps with this process.
-It can interface with and deploy to the major cloud providers such as Azure, Google and Amazon.
+During a deployment process, an artifact is built by a build server before being deployed.
+Jenkins is a build server designed for multi-environment settings.
+Jenkins can package and push your artifact to a central repository.
+From here, a Continuous Delivery (CD) tool can take the artifact and deploy it.

+Octopus Deploy is a best in class CD tool that helps with this process.
+Octopus can interface with and deploy to major cloud providers like Azure, Google, and Amazon.

 In this post, I show you how to build and push the Octopus underwater app to Amazon Elastic Container Registry (ECR).
 Jenkins will trigger a deployment in Octopus Deploy.
-Octopus Deploy will then deploy the app to Amazon Elastic Kubernetes Service.
+Octopus will then deploy the app to Amazon Elastic Kubernetes Service (EKS).

 ## Prerequisites